j4321/tkcalendar/README.rst

     day : int
         initially selected day, if month or year is given but not day, no initial selection, otherwise, default is today.

+    firstweekday : "monday" or "sunday"
+        first day of the week

+    showweeknumbers : boolean (default is True)
+        whether to display week numbers.

     locale : str
         locale to use, e.g. 'en_US'

     selectmode : "none" or "day" (default)
         whether the user can change the selected day with a mouse click.

-    showweeknumbers : boolean (default is True)
-        whether to display week numbers.

     textvariable : StringVar
         connect the currently selected date to the variable.